The Night Cleaner

 And finally, what do you hope people will take away from your film?

-Not everyone who works in a bathhouse will admit to their profession, so I hope people recognize Travis’ openness, and his pride in doing good work despite the stigma of his surroundings.
+Not everyone who works in a bathhouse will admit to their profession, so I hope people recognise Travis’ openness, and his pride in doing good work despite the stigma of his surroundings.
 Where Travis worked didn’t define who he was, and he felt no shame performing his less than glamorous duties.
 A few months after this film was completed Travis landed his ideal job working in a hotel, so dreams do come true after a lot of hard work - but you have to scrub a few metaphorical toilets along the way.